-But it’s here now, ready to go; in eBook and paperback.
+But it’s here now; in eBook and paperback.

 With countless hilarious tales from the self-effacing batsman, we are taken on a rollercoaster ride from Ireland – the country of his father’s birth – to England, Australia and back again, as young Spider Mullally tries to make his mark in cricket and in life.

 Watch as Alan pounds his way up the greasy sod to the very heights of world cricket, and watch as his body, career and marriage plummet into a seeming oblivion.

 Peppered with as-yet unheard tales of life as a top-level cricketer; including being the first bowler to hit Brian Lara on the bonce, being presented by Sir Don Bradman with a bill for breaking his window with a cricket ball, and becoming best buddies with the waddling flipper, Shane Warne, we get to see what it’s like to be an English Test player.

 And what it’s like to be a school drop-out who makes good.